M-Sabrina/open_science_survey/README.md

 https://zenodo.org/record/7641319

-To learn about what employees of the [Bionanoscience Department](https://www.tudelft.nl/en/faculty-of-applied-sciences/about-faculty/departments/bionanoscience/) think about Open Science, the team set up an[online survey](https://forms.office.com/Pages/ShareFormPage.aspx?id=TVJuCSlpMECM04q0LeCIe-3wSGs-_lBMr0ffBOc-gfVUNkIxQkREQ1k2T0lEWU5aUTE2SFpSUVk2SC4u&sharetoken=8BV2n7Ku1pbt0RtackUU) on the topic, which was made available from 03/11/2022 to 02/12/2022.
+To learn about what employees of the [Bionanoscience Department](https://www.tudelft.nl/en/faculty-of-applied-sciences/about-faculty/departments/bionanoscience/) think about Open Science, the team set up an [online survey](https://forms.office.com/Pages/ShareFormPage.aspx?id=TVJuCSlpMECM04q0LeCIe-3wSGs-_lBMr0ffBOc-gfVUNkIxQkREQ1k2T0lEWU5aUTE2SFpSUVk2SC4u&sharetoken=8BV2n7Ku1pbt0RtackUU) on the topic, which was made available from 03/11/2022 to 02/12/2022.

 The terminology used within this survey can be found [here](https://estherplomp.github.io/TNW-OST-Survey).